jessepav/libgdx-wiki-old/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA,-NetBeans).md

 ### Setup for iOS development
 Regardless of your development environment of choice, here's what you'll need for iOS:

-  * A Mac with Mac OS X and Xcode 7
+  * A Mac with Mac OS X and Xcode 7 or above
   * An [Apple developer account](https://developer.apple.com/membercenter/index.action) if you want to test on device or deploy to the App Store.
 Please direct all hatred towards Apple.

 #### Setting up RoboVM for iOS development